 Endemic is a time when MSMEs experience economic recovery after more than 2 years of crisis.
 This economic revival is in line with the growth of the MSME sector during the endemic period.
 This is marked by an increase in MSME profit projections.
-Research (Santoso et al., 2023) reveals that financial stimulus by the government is one of the factors driving this growth.
+Research (Santoso, Erstiawan, & Soebijono, 2023) reveals that financial stimulus by the government is one of the factors driving this growth.
 On the other hand, (Santoso, 2020) also revealed that digital marketing also contributed to increasing sales.
 Apart from being triggered by an increase in sales quantity, the increase in MSME profits was also influenced by changes in sales strategy.
 A study (Natalia & Mulyana, 2014) revealed that changes in sales strategy during the endemic period encouraged an increase in company profits.
 This is because product absorption increases.

 Increasing profits for companies and MSMEs is not only triggered by sales strategies.
-Although several studies (Cheng et al., 2021; Porter et al., 2003; Ramli et al., 2019) emphasize that increasing profits can only be supported by increasing sales.
-However, on the other hand, studies (Prabowo & Salim, 2023; Wang et al., 2021; W. Zhang et al., 2023) provide an alternative point of view that optimizing product selling prices can increase company profits.
+Although several studies (Cheng, Lin, & Liu, 2021; Porter, Wiener, & Frankwick, 2003; Ramli, Firdaus, Arief, & Setiawan, 2019) emphasize that increasing profits can only be supported by increasing sales.
+However, on the other hand, studies (Prabowo & Salim, 2023; Wang, Zhou, & Ge, 2021; W. Zhang, Zhang, Pu, & Wang, 2023) provide an alternative point of view that optimizing product selling prices can increase company profits.
 This confirms that increasing profits for companies and MSMEs is not only in terms of increasing sales, but also in terms of sales price setting strategies.

-The main problem faced by MSMEs is inaccurate financial records resulting in the cost of production being too low or even higher.
-Setting the cost of production too low and not adding a profit margin component to the selling price results in MSMEs potentially experiencing losses.
 Much research has been carried out on selling price determination strategies.
 In fact, (Ingenbleek, 2015) emphasized that one way to maintain the sustainability of the food business is to continue to innovate product selling prices.
 The character of Indonesian consumers cannot be separated from prices and discounts.
-A study (Santoso et al., 2020) reveals that apart from product innovation, consumers will focus on the price of the product itself.
+A study (Santoso, Erstiawan, & Kusworo, 2020) reveals that apart from product innovation, consumers will focus on the price of the product itself.
 Customers will choose competitive product prices compared to expensive products.
-Research (Djatmiko & Pradana, 2016; Ingenbleek & van der Lans, 2013; Liang et al., 2023) found the fact that consumers focus more on price compared to product quality.
+Research (Djatmiko & Pradana, 2016; Ingenbleek & van der Lans, 2013; Liang, Zhou, Rizwan, & Huseynov, 2023) found the fact that consumers focus more on price compared to product quality.